KyleMardell/quiz-crunch/README.md

 # Quiz Crunch
-Quiz Crunch is a website aimed at trivia enthusiasts looking to test their knowledge, learn new trivia, and play for a local high score.
-Visitors to the site can choose to play a high score mode of 50 random questions, alternatively pick their own quiz, with options for the number of questions, question category, and difficulty.
-Highscores can be viewed in the high score section.
+Quiz Crunch is a website aimed at trivia enthusiasts looking to play a fun quiz, test their knowledge, learn new trivia, and play for a local high score.
+Visitors to the site can choose to play a marathon mode of 50 random questions or alternatively pick their own quiz, with options for the number of questions, question category, and difficulty.
+High scores can be viewed in the high score section.

 ![Responsive Mockup](/media/screenshots/responsive.png)